rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 ### Configure UE-V solution for App-V Approach

 We recommend using User Experience Virtualization (UE-V) to capture and centralize application settings and Windows operating system settings for a specific user.
-These settings are then applied to the different computers that are accessed by the user, including desktop computers, laptop computers, and virtual desktop infrastructure (VDI) sessions.
+These settings are then applied to the different computers that the user accesses, which include desktop computers, laptop computers, and virtual desktop infrastructure (VDI) sessions.
 UE-V is optimized for RDS and VDI scenarios.

 For more information, see: